 And together they did do it.
 The Silhol family donated land on the corner of Bower Hill Road and Wren Drive for the hospital building.
 Community members worked with area businesses for corporate and employee donations, the newly-formed St. Clair Hospital Auxiliary sponsored card parties in private homes, and even children became involved by selling bouquets of flowers door-to-door.

 In October 1951, ground was broken for the new hospital, to be named after the American patriot, student of medicine, and early Pittsburgher, Major General Arthur St. Clair (1736-1818).
 And our exceptional care started with one little girl more than 60 years ago.

 On February 22, 1954, Margherita Daris awoke in her home in Carnegie to find her young daughter, Antonietta, still feverish from an infection she had been fighting for several days.
 Margherita, who with her husband Marcello had emigrated from Italy and spoke very little English, turned to a neighbor for help.

 When the neighbor brought the young family to the hospital, they noticed empty halls and a staff who acted as if Antonietta was the only patient.
 They would soon find out that the hospital had just opened that morning and she was indeed the first and only patient at the new St. Clair Hospital in Mt.
 Lebanon.
 During its first year of operation, the Hospital admitted more than 4,500 patients and treated 8,500 emergency patients – the need had been fulfilled.

-Now an award-winning, state-of-the-art health care facility, St. Clair Hospital continues to focus on the needs of the community and patients, and that is what drives the Board of Directors, physicians, employees, volunteers and auxiliary members to provide exceptional performance and quality care, and to become a powerful force for healing in the South Hills and surrounding communities.
+Now an award-winning, state-of-the-art health care facility, St. Clair Hospital continues to focus on the needs of the community and patients, and that is what drives the Board of Directors, physicians, employees and volunteers to provide exceptional performance and quality care.